avajs/ava/docs/02-execution-context.md

 Plan how many assertion there are in the test.
 The test will fail if the actual assertion count doesn't match the number of planned assertions.
 See [assertion planning](./03-assertions.md#assertion-planning).

+## `t.teardown(fn)`

+Registers the `fn` function to be run after the test has finished.
+You can register multiple functions and they'll run in order.
+You can use asynchronous functions: only one will run at a time.

+You cannot perform assertions using the `t` object or register additional functions from inside `fn`.

+You cannot use `t.teardown()` in hooks either.

 ## `t.timeout(ms)`

 Set a timeout for the test, in milliseconds.
 The test will fail if this timeout is exceeded.
 The timeout is reset each time an assertion is made.